-Here are 8 things we must remember as we home school our children:
+Here are 8 things you must remember as you homeschool your children:

 As a parent, we know them best, and we love them more than any teacher would.
 We can evaluate their work based on their abilities, and assess it based on their effort, not their intelligence.

 We know them well enough to know if they are really trying.
 We can challenge them at their level, but without unnecessary frustration.

 2. The most important thing you can do is win your child’s heart.

 When you have their heart, you are able to pour into them the truths that God is teaching you.
 It also gives you a place of valuable opportunity to influence not just what they do, but who they are.

 3. Give priorities first place in your day.

 God’s Word shows us what our priorities should be as parents.
 In II Peter 1:5 it says, “….add to your faith virtue (or character); and to virtue knowledge.”